manyLizards/Game/README.md

 # Features and Updates
 You can always check upcoming updates within the game file `game.py` at the top of the file.

+Right now I am currently working on a way to format the game so users/players do not have to download python or pygame.

+## UPDATE 12/1/24
-Currently, I am working on increasing the speed of the falling objects every time you catch one.
+The speed of the falling objects now increases every time one is caught.